Prospective Students

 - Writing: 1 ~ 2 points, depending on the workload.

-- The points of each part will be allocated to persons who participated, according to their contribution.
+- The points of each part will be allocated to the participants according to their contribution.

 - For conferences/journals that typically do not regard authors as of equal contribution: